keven980716/Federated_Learning_Experiments/README.md

 ### Code Structure

-The code structure is consistent with that of FedNLP, so you can follow the instructions in FedNLP to use our code.
+The code structure is consistent with that of FedNLP, so you can follow the instructions in FedNLP to use our code. **We also update the corresponding README.md in each experiment directory with the detailed explanation of the code usage.**

 ### Usage of FedGLAD